rrusson/Grammar.Net/README.md

 # Grammar.Net
-Various Grammar Functions as String Extensions
+String Extensions for Various Grammar Functions

 It's only a start, but I'm looking to put various grammatical helpers here in C#